 Like Kickstarter, Indiegogo has hosted several noteworthy campaigns:

 - Thom Feeney started a campaign to bail out Greece, setting his target at a record breaking 1.6 billion Eurosnote .
 The campaign only raised roughly 2 million Eurosnote by over 108,000 backers before the project was closed.

-- Canonical with its high concept Ubuntu Edge smartphone at the time of its campaign set the largest goal for any crowdfunding campaign at $32 million.
+- Canonical Ltd. with its high concept Ubuntu Edge smartphone set the then-largest goal for any crowdfunding campaign at $32 million in 2013.
 The Ubuntu Edge was intended to combine desktop computing in a high end smartphone, dual booting Android in smartphone mode and Ubuntu Linux in desktop modenote .
-Unfortunately, Canonical did not reach this ambitious target, raising only $12.8 million in the campaign's 30 day period.
+Unfortunately, Canonical did not reach their ambitious target, raising only $12.8 million in the campaign's 30 day period.
 The Ubuntu Edge ranks among one the top 10 most funded crowdfunded Indiegogo campaigns of all time, and to date, it is the highest funded campaign which failed to reach its target.

 - Indiegogo's most successful campaign to date is the "Flow Hive" honeybee hive, which raised over $12.1 million against a target amount of $70,000.

 - "An Hour of Code for Every Student" raised $5 million to promote teaching computer science in school.